 Be Social Buy “Greeting” Cards – Hand written cards and letters deliver the highest emotional impact for those you love and care about.
 Email does not cut it.

 Get Social …Not Social Media – Read books, meet people, take the time to talk with people face to face.
 Minimize the use of digital social media.
-It adds no quality of life.
+It adds minimal quality of life.

 Think of the Other Person – Think “obedience to the unenforceable” by the Honorable Lord Moulton – Read More

-Plan and Prioritize per Randy Pausch – Time management guru – See his last lecture on YouTube- https://youtu.be/ji5_MqicxSo
+Plan and Prioritize per Randy Pausch – Time management guru – See his last lecture on YouTube- YouTube

 Exercise – You will feel the difference.
 You will have a higher energy level and suffer fewer diseases.
-Use mud and obstacle races, half marathons, adventure races etc as a tool to stay on track. aka GOALs.
+Use mud and obstacle races, half marathons, and adventure races, to name a few, as activities to stay on track.
+To compel a commitment.
+Just start with short walks every day and watch what happens to your state of mind, then the energy level, then the thought process …

-Keep your Body Mass Index below 25 – Exercise and mimimizing excess calories just by skipping snacks.
+Keep your Body Mass Index below 25 – Exercise and minimize excess calories by following a good diet.
+Stay 10 pounds below your recommended BMI for optimum performance.

 Look for Good Food – The stuff without the commercial wrappers, like veggies, fruit, lean cuts of meat, multigrain breads etc. Exclude food groups that have labels “when used in moderation …”